yob/lita-gsuite/README.md

 * list groups with no members
 * list users who have some admin privileges but don't use 2fa
 * list users who have never signed in
-* list users who aren't in an OU